 It is not unusual to jostle for position in a queue with chefs and stewards shopping for the discerning palate of the super yachts moored below.

-New stallholders have arrived to satisfy international tastes, offering hand made burgers, spices from around the world, fresh pastas, international wines and a hugely popular sushi bar.
+New stallholders have arrived in recent years to satisfy international tastes, offering hand made burgers, spices from around the world, fresh pastas, international wines and a hugely popular sushi bar.

-Bunched together in the tightly knit streets this area has become a mecca for the latest trendy restaurants such as Duke, Basmati, Rotana offering Lebanese food and Sumac Peruvian/ Japanese fusion to name but a few.
+Bunched together in the tightly knit streets this area has become a mecca for the latest trendy restaurants such as Duke, Basmati, Sa Fulla and Sumaq Peruvian/ Japanese fusion to name but a few.
 Every palate is catered for.
-It has also become the go to late night destination for bars and boogying.
+It has also become the ´go to` late night destination for bars and boogying.

 So come hungry and be ready to shop in this fantastic little neighbourhood.